tschf/adb-sample-schemas/README.md

-# Oracle Database Sample Schemas - For Automous
+# Oracle Database Sample Schemas - For Autonomous

 This is a variation on Oracle db-sample-schemas.
 It uses sys for its connections where ATP expects a connection against admin.